Rules

 - Procedure for Start of games

-- Home team is responsible for providing 2 pucks for the game and the away team is responsible for switching jerseys if there is a jersey conflict
+- Home team is responsible for providing 2 pucks for the game and the away team is responsible for switching jerseys if there is a jersey conflict.
+If home team doesn’t have 2 pucks, they will be assessed a 2 minute minor for delay of game.

 - Teams must send their starting lineup onto the floor for the opening face-off

-- the clock will continue to count down from 2o minutes down to 15 minutes
+- the clock will continue to count down to 15 minutes

-- after 5 minutes have elapsed, the game will be forfeited by the team that still doesnt have the required minimum amount of players.
+- after the above time has elapsed, the game will be forfeited by the team that still doesn't have the required minimum amount of players.
 The floor time will go to the team that was forfeited against and the referees will be allowed to leave

-- if the 6th player arrives before the 5 minutes counts down, the game can start from that point and the offending team will be assess a 2 minute minor for delay of game.
+- if the 5th player arrives before the time counts down, the game can start from that point and the offending team will be assess a 2 minute minor for delay of game.

 - Length of game

-- Two 20 minute (stop time) periods during regulation
+- Two 24 minute (running) periods during regulation

-- Overtime: 4 minute running time, 3-on-3 (changes only on the fly) followed by 3 player shootout and then a sudden death shootout if necessary (OT in playoffs will be 4-on-4, then 3-on-3 then shootout).
+- Overtime: 3 minute running time, 3-on-3 (changes only on the fly) .
+OT in playoffs will be 4-on-4, then 3-on-3 then shootout.
 Home team chooses if they want to shoot first in the shootout.

 - If a team is playing without a goalie, the game will automatically end once there is a six (6) goal differential